-Most of us workout to lose weight, build muscle, and to feel more confident.
-Most of us also ignore the warm-up.
+Most of us workout to lose weight, build muscle, and feel more confident.
+Unfortunately, most of us also skip the warm-up.

-So how does a person warm-up correctly?
-There is no single “right way” to warm-up.
-However, there are a few things that need to happen or should be included.
-Your warm-up needs to get your heart rate up.
-You can walk, jog, or if equipment is available, such as a rowing machine or a bicycle, you can do that too.
-Start at a moderate pace, and then gradually increase until your heart rate increases and your body temperature rises.
+Start at a moderate pace, then gradually increase until your heart rate increases and your body temperature rises.
 Ideally, you’ll want to break a sweat but everybody’s threshold for sweating is different so don’t let that be your indicator of a good warm-up.
 It’s important to note that the pace should be in accordance to your current fitness level.
 The warm-up should get you energized, not leave you exhausted.

-After getting your heart rate up and possibly working up a light sweat (suggested time is 3-5 minutes, longer if working out in a cold environment) it is a good idea to do some stretching.
+After getting your heart rate up and possibly working up a light sweat (suggested time is 3-5 minutes, longer if working out in a cold environment) it is a good idea to stretch.
 Stretching helps in developing overall flexibility, particularly in the spine, shoulder, and hip areas.
 The kind of stretching depends on the type of exercises you plan to be doing that day.

-For example, if you’re about to play tennis, you would want to do some stretches that mimic those movements.
-These could include arm circles, knee grabs, opening of the chest using resistance bands, etc. If you’re about to do some barbell squats, you would want to do mainly lower body stretches involving the hamstrings, quads, and glutes.
-Mobility work, opening of the hips, and foam rolling would also be recommended before doing squats.
+For example, if you’re about to do squats, you would want to include lower body stretches involving the hamstrings, quads, and glutes.
+Mobility work, opening of the hips, and foam rolling would also be recommended.

 Be sure to hold each stretch for a minimum of 12 seconds and do not bounce.
 This can result in pulling or tearing a muscle.